 Read the extensive review here (Dutch language only)

 Long cables over 7m

 You can notice differences in the following areas: black level, contrast, colors and depth (as opposed to flat).
 But these differences are in the realm of what you can mostly also achieve by tinkering with the settings on your TV.
 What’s important to note is that the cheap 10-meter no-name cable was just as sharp, noise-free and contrasty as the most expensive Oehlbach cable I have.
 It just had a different presentation colorwise and so it appeared less natural to me.
 But whether that’s worth the outlay?
 That’s a very personal matter.

 Short cables of 1-3 meters

-According to lots of people HDMI cables don’t matter as long as they’re short.
-I wouldn’t be too sure of that but my tests are not extensive enough to make a bold claim about that.
+According to lots of people, HDMI cables don’t matter as long as they’re short.
+Whether or not that is entirely true I cannot say as my tests are not extensive enough to make a bold claim about that.
 I had a cheap Vivanco HDMI cable of 3 meters for comparison to all other cables.
-What I can say is that the cheap Vivanco cable absolutely beat the other expensive cables and that’s probably just because it’s shorter.
-The Vivanco 3 meter cable was simply the most lively, most constrasty, most sharply detailed cable of all.
+What I can say is that the cheap Vivanco cable absolutely did beat the other expensive cables and that’s probably indeed just because it’s shorter.
+The Vivanco 3-meter cable was simply the most dynamic, most contrasty, most sharply detailed cable of all.